7 Best Tennis Shoes for Bunions

 Unmatched Heel Support

 A main reason why the New Balance Fresh Foam Roav V1 shoes are named over any other in the New Balance lineup is due to how supportive the heel is.
 This unique heel design coupled with the rubber sole, has become a staple in their tennis lineup and cradles the foot just right.
 It may sound like it could be too tight, but after testing and asking some players, we can assure you it is not.
-Foam cushioning stability is another feature that sets this pair apart.
-New Balance liken it to walking on air.
-Now, we probably wouldn’t go that far when describing these shoes, but we will say they do not feel bulky at all while wearing them.No Unneeded Bulk

-When it comes to finding the best tennis shoes for bunions overall, most choices seem to be bulky, which doesn’t help anyone on the court.
-The more natural it feels and supportive overall, the better it will be for our purposes.
 These shoes heel-to-toe drop is just 8mm too.
 If you haven’t measured your pairs before (I mean – who has?), this is barely anything.
 This means that your heel will not be raised and will not be placing any undue pressure on the front of the foot while at rest.
-A win-win for a tennis shoe to hit the court with and to reduce the chances of irritating a bunion at the same time.Key Features

 - Good heel support